-Pole Creek Ladies Golf 2020 Season – Putts and Chip-Ins
+Pole Creek Ladies Golf – Putts and Chip-Ins

 Putts and Chip-In Information

-- After play, it will be each foursome’s responsibility to have one participant e-mail Darlene Klancke (email@example.com) with results of total Putt/Chip-ins for EACH player in the foursome who chose to play the Putt/Chip-ins competition.
-That designated player must email the results preferably on that day, or no later than noon on Friday.
-If the numbers are not turned in, everyone in the foursome, is out of the game for chips and putts.
-Darlene will record winners and earnings weekly at home.
+- After play, it will be each foursome’s responsibility to have one player e-mail or text Nancy Carmack email@example.com/256.479.5280 with results of Putt/Chip-ins for EACH player in the foursome who is signed up to play the Putt/Chip-ins competition.
+We ask that the designated player email/text the results that day before leaving the course.
+If the numbers are not turned in, everyone in the foursome is out of the game for chips and putts.
+Nancy will record winners and earnings weekly at home.

 - Here comes the joy in this for you!
-After Darlene gets the results, she will pass the winners on to Maggy Helm to put into the newspaper, and to the Ladies Club to publish on the website weekly.
+You’ll be identified in our weekly winners email.
+Then Nancy will pass the winners on to Kerri Lambert to put into the newspaper, and to the Ladies Club to publish on the website weekly.

-- Prize money will be paid for the season to you at the Club Championship Luncheon, hopefully celebrating as a group again.
+- Prize money will be paid for the season to you at the Club Championship Luncheon.

 It does not matter what club you use so long as NO part of your ball is on the green.

-Total dollars in the pot are divided by the total # of chip-ins to get the amount to be paid PER CHIP-IN.
+Total dollars in the weekly ‘pot’ are divided by the number of chip-ins THAT WEEK to get the amount to be paid to the winner(s) for that week.

 If there are no chip-ins, the ‘pot’ for ALL the other weeks increases.